Fort Sumter Flag

 The Rev. Henry Ward Beecher was the principal orator at the 1865 celebration, and gave a lengthy speech, as was the custom of the day.
 He said in conclusion:

 Later that night President Lincoln would be shot at Ford's Theatre.

 According to an 1892 article by Edward David in The Evening Star (Washington, D.C.), the United States garrison at Fort Sumter had both a garrison flag and a storm flag.
 David wrote, "The garrison flag that floated over Sumter during the bombardment is in tatters so far as the stripes are concerned, but not a star in its union was touched.
 The storm flag is in a better state of preservation than is the garrison flag."
 They were both in the possession of Eliza B. Anderson, the widow of Robert Anderson, and she allowed David to sketch them for his article.
 Four years later, she sent him a fragment of the garrison flag.
 After her death in 1905, her daughters fulfilled a direction in her will that the Sumter flags "be given back to the country, their proper custodian, when I am no more" when they presented them to then Secretary of War William Howard Taft.

-The Fort Sumter Storm Flag is still on display at National Park Service museum at the fort.
+On September 19, 2023, the Fort Sumter Storm Flag was removed from public display indefinitely for conservation by the National Park Service museum at the fort.
 Commercial replicas of the flag are widely available.